-A three-way switch toggles ON and OFF the light fixture like other switches.
-But they do this from two ends.
+A three-way switch allows you to control a light fixture like other switches, but they do this from two ends.

-When the toggles from both ends are up or down, the circuit is complete and the light will be ON.
-When the toggles are opposite, the circuit is open and there will be no light.
-This allows any of the switches to power ON/OFF the light.
+When the toggles from both switches are up or down, the circuit is complete and the light will be ON.
+When they are opposite, the circuit opens and there will be no light.
+This allows any of the switches to turn on or off the light.

-Tools required to wire a three-way light switch
+Tools and materials required to wire a 3-way switch.

 - Four in one screwdriver